Santander Consumer USA: Fundamentals Are Deteriorating - Remain Short

 We hope we see more irrational spikes higher in price so we can make more sales.
 But all of the recent drivers of the stock higher have likely come and gone.
 The new 1.5% dividend yield will not likely attract too many incremental buyers.
 We doubt the market will be fooled again by a broad financial rally.
 Short Interest is relatively unchanged at about 8% of the float and a low five days to cover.
 And there is still a ton available to borrow.

-We might see a pop if the parent company eventually buys out one of the cofounders (9.7% stake).
+We might see a pop if the parent company eventually buys out one of the co-founders (9.7% stake).
 This has been in the works for two years.
 Of course, it might not be a done deal at these prices…Dundon might not want to sell for half of the original amount thanks to the fall in the stock price.
 Then again, he would still be cashing out close to $450mm.
 Whatever the case, a purchase would not change the float.
 More importantly, we see no reason for the parent to buy out minorities.
 In fact, SAN boasts of its Subsidiaries Model on its website:

 "Grupo Santander is structured via a model of subsidiaries autonomous in capital and liquidity, which are managed according to local criteria and by local teams that contribute substantial knowledge and experience with customers in their markers, while also benefiting from the synergies and advantages of belonging to Grupo Santander.